elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) Ethereum address, as a hexadecimal string, of the Fee Window that is currently active in the specified Universe.
+* (string) Ethereum address, as a 16-byte hexadecimal string, of the Fee Window that is currently active in the specified Universe.

 ### augur.api.Universe.getOrCreateFeeWindowByTimestamp(p)

-Gets the Ethereum contract address, as a hexadecimal string, of the active [Fee Window](#fee-window) at the Unix timestamp `_timestamp` in the specified [Universe](#universe).
+Gets the Ethereum contract address of the active [Fee Window](#fee-window) at the Unix timestamp `_timestamp` in the specified [Universe](#universe).
 If the Ethereum contract address for the Fee Window does not already exist, this function will create it.
 This transaction will trigger a [`FeeWindowCreated` event](#FeeWindowCreated) if the Fee window is created without any errors.

 #### Parameters: